cryptomessaging/edsig/README.md

 $ npm install edsig -g
 </pre>

-Instead of each user having one account, Cryptomessaging supports personas and each person can have many.
+Instead of each user having only one account, Cryptomessaging supports personas and each person can have many of them.
 To create your first persona nicknamed 'Satoshi':
 <pre>
 $ edsig persona create Satoshi
 </pre>